dschmenk/Bresen-Span/src/gfxlib/readme.md

     -a1 : enable anti-aliased outline (default)
     -b  : buffer the rendering to back page and flip on VSYNC to display

 SHOWPBM.EXE also takes a parameter, the PBM file to display.
-There are a couple .PNM images (24BPP RGB PBM images) included.
+There are a couple .PNM images (24BPP RGB PBM images) included. `SHOWPBM DESKPRO.PGM`:

 ![DeskPro](https://github.com/dschmenk/Bresen-Span/blob/master/images/deskpro.png)